Zeyadmosalem/Graduation/README.md

 - Schema enrichment to improve model grounding on ambiguous columns.
 - Normalized questions with Arabic placeholders to streamline translation.
 - Chunking utilities to distribute work across the team.
+- Gold graph generation with an interactive viewer to explore tables/joins per question.

 ## How It Works
 For each DB in train/dev tables JSON: